cshneider/soho-ml-data-ready/README.md

 Since an interuption did occur, not all of the times of the .fits files will be contained in the csv file.
 However, all the actual
 .fits files will be there.
 The function product_retriever currently does not perfectly handle non-zero exit status as it retries once after 15 minutes and if this second try doesn't work an error is obtained which ends the program.

+{Include description of companion script here to sync the times between the data products}